Slashdot

 And now, Yahoo as well.

 I wonder what the implications will be for Yahoo Mail once Verizon finishes acquiring Yahoo.
 Aside from @yahoo.com accounts, the Yahoo Mail platform powers most of the baby bells' ISP email.
 Mail for users @sbcglobal.net, @bellsouth.net, @pacbell.net, etc. is all part of the Yahoo Mail service whether the users realize it or not.
 I can't see Verizon being too benevolent about taking on "competing" ILEC/bell users' mail hosting.
-And if they were impressed with the Yahoo Mail platform, you'd think they would
+And if they were impressed with the Yahoo Mail platform, you'd think they would have waited and migrated their own users there instead of to AOL.

 This is why I tell everyone never to use ISP email (Score:2)